aprilbian/MIMO-NOS/README.md

 Moreover, the proposed MIMO-NOS is able to process with faster speed compared to the baseline.

 ## Acknowledge
 I've graduated successfully as a master student in the EECS department of the University of Michigan.
-Many thanks to my supervisor Hunseok and the group members, Mingyu, Chinwei and Changwoo in the lab!
+Many thanks to my supervisor Hunseok and the group members, Mingyu, Chinwei and Changwoo!